BlackBadPinguin/GunGame/README.md

 ```

 # License & Credits
-Arma 3 GunGame Nordholm is licensed under the MIT License.
+Arma 3 GunGame Mainau is licensed under the MIT License.

 Since it is based on the work of [Bytex Digital](https://bytex.digital/) credit must be given to both [Bytex Digital](https://bytex.digital/) and [Panthor Life](https://panthor.de/).